6aru/dotfiles/README.md

-# My Dracula-Themed Dotfiles
+# My Portable i3 Dotfiles

+A Clean, Minimal Dark Theme Configuration
-A clean, consistent, and dark configuration for my Linux environment, centered around the [Dracula Theme](https://draculatheme.com/).
+Inspired by and centered around the Ellen Joe aesthetic.

 ---